clux/facemaulers/npcs/dessirris.md

 # Dessirris
 Sphinx from [[plume]] after being freed.
 Can identify and offer cryptic clues to the state of the world.
 Celestial voice, monotone.

+Works for Kavaki ('Ol Vaki), Selune and others as an emissary.

+## Undead proposal

 ## Intro
 - "You've cleansed White Plume Mountain, and you've released me from the slavery within.
 We owe you a great favour small ones."
 - "The exaltation of Arborea watches over the world with great concern."